MiklosPathy/OpenLaptop/README.md

 # What is this

 Open Source PC casing in Laptop form.
-Based on industry standards for everyday use.
+Based on industry standards.
+For everyday use.

 ![](Current_CAD_Render.png)